eeayor/My-Website/docs/file2.md

 [Science](./file.md) | [Home](./README.md) | [Social Science](./file3.md) | [Computer Science](./file4.md)

 Math is one of the most interesting topics on this page, and I will have a resources list for math, as well as a topics list.
 I wish I could cover all topics in math, that is unfortuately impossilbe, on top of that I also don't have that much time to go though and write about, explain and give notes for all these diffrent types of maths.
-So I will only cover some maths that I find relevant.
+So I will only cover some math that I find relevant.

 ![](https://proxy.duckduckgo.com/iu/?u=https%3A%2F%2Fedgy.app%2Fwp-content%2Fuploads%2F2018%2F04%2FMath-awareness-month-feature-image.jpg&f=1&nofb=1)